Isohedral Rhombohedra

 Rhombified Duals to Uniform Polyhedra

 A number of other uniform polyhedra which have tetragonal vertices (four faces meeting at each vertex) have duals containing irregular quadrilateral faces.
 In a number of cases, these faces can be deformed to rhombi whilst retaining the same polyhedral net.
-The face transitivity of the faces is preserved.
+The face transitivity of the faces is preserved, but edge transitivity is lost.

 Those uniform polyhedra meeting the above criteria and the rhombified isomorphs of their duals are given in the table below.